Released on 29 July 2015, Windows 10 has now seen three major updates with a fourth imminent:

 Cortana, meet Alexa

-Soon - probably by the end of 2017 - the virtual assistant built into Windows 10 will be able to communicate with Alexa, Amazon's assistant built into Echo and Fire devices.
+Soon the virtual assistant built into Windows 10 will be able to communicate with Alexa, Amazon's assistant built into Echo and Fire devices.

 The two companies are working together so that you'll be able to use the capabilities of both assistants regardless of whether you're using a Windows or Amazon device.
 For example, you'll be able to access Cortana to check and schedule meetings through an Amazon Echo, or turn on your smart lights when sitting at a Windows 10 PC, via Alexa.